-As of the date of this report, we owned 24 linear accelerators and one MM50 intensity-modulated radiation therapy systems.
+As of December 31, 2011, we owned 25 linear accelerators and one MM50 intensity-modulated radiation therapy systems.
 Linear accelerators use microwave technology to deliver a high-energy x-ray beam directed at the tumor.
 Linear accelerators can be used to treat tumors in the brain or elsewhere in the body.
 A typical course of treatment given to a patient ranges from 20 to 40 daily sessions and with each session lasting for 10 to 20 minutes.
 Since linear accelerators move during treatment, they are not as precise as gamma knife systems.
 However, linear accelerators are capable of treating larger tumors.
 Linear accelerators can also be integrated with specialized computer software and advanced imaging and detection equipment to provide more effective and advanced treatments.
 Such advanced treatments include three-dimensional conformal radiation therapy, which uses imaging equipment to create detailed, three-dimensional representations of the tumor and surrounding organs.
 The radiation beam can then be shaped to match the patient's tumor, thereby reducing the radiation damage to healthy tissues.
-In general, such advanced modalities increase the medical service fees that can be charged for treatments.
+In general, such advanced modalities increase the medical service fees that can be charged as compared to the maximum medical service fees that can be charged for treatments.